aelbagory2023/web-client-pocket/src/components/item/item.anatomy.md

 # Anatomy of an item

 ## Image
 Image associated with the article.
-If no images are associate we generate a fallback to fill the space.
+If no images are associated we generate a fallback to fill the space.

 ### Derived from:
 - thumbnail — Explicitly set by the curation team